Counseling Partners of Los Angeles

 THE WORK OF CPLA CLINICIANS

-Counselors can expect to accrue 250-300 direct client hours for 2 days and 350-450 hours over 3 days, providing one-on-one therapy, supporting students experiencing difficulties, which include: depression, anxiety, trauma recovery, grief and loss, family relationship struggles, peer relationships as well as crisis intervention under the direction and support of CPLA Senior Staff.
+Counselors can expect to accrue 250-300 direct client hours for 2 days and 350-450 direct client hours over 3 days, providing one-on-one therapy, supporting students experiencing difficulties, which include: depression, anxiety, trauma recovery, grief and loss, family relationship struggles, peer relationships as well as crisis intervention under the direction and support of CPLA Senior Staff.

 Our most important core value: